When you’re searching for a solar provider, look beyond the price tag.

-Cheap components installed by dodgy technicians is often the biggest problem when it comes to cheap solar providers.
-In June this year, the Sydney Morning Herald and the Clean Energy Council revealed one in five rooftop solar systems in Australia are deficient.
+In June 2018, the Sydney Morning Herald and the Clean Energy Council revealed one in five rooftop solar systems in Australia are deficient.
 They tested over 4000 systems Australia-wide, and found that almost 20% of these systems did not meet Australian requirements in terms of installation or output.
 Common issues from this review included incorrectly installed or mounted components, not using plastic coatings to protect wiring and water entering electrical components.

 Are your provider’s designers and installers Clean Energy Council accredited?

 The Clean Energy Council is the leading regulatory body for the clean energy industry in Australia.
 They help to ensure ethical sales and marketing activities by clean energy retailers.
 Clean Energy Council accreditation of a company’s designers and installers shows good capability in the design and installation of solar energy systems, and that your solution will be designed and installed to appropriate guidelines and safety standards.

 Additionally, solar energy systems are only eligible for government rebates if they’re designed and installed by Clean Energy Council accredited electricians.
 If you claim a rebate on a system that is then found to not be designed or installed by a Clean Energy Council accredited electrician, you may find yourself having to pay thousands more for your system than you expected, as well as having to reconsider just how safe those panels are on your roof.

 Solar energy is an investment in your home for the long-term; make it a good one.